mvitousek/reticulated/docs/tutorial.md

 worry about it.)
-The only difference between writing Python code and writing Reticulated Python code is that in Reticulated Python you have the option -- and it's only ever an option, never required -- to specify what types of data should be allowed to be passed into, or returned from, a function.
+The only difference between writing Python code and writing Reticulated Python code is that in Reticulated Python you have the option -- and it's only ever an option, never required -- to specify what types of data should be passed into, or returned from, a function.

 Let's start with a simple example, to show why Reticulated Python is